Fayhan al-Ghamdi: Daughter

 In October 2012, Al-Ghamdi's daughter Lama died after spending seven months in hospital.
-She had been raped and beaten, and was left with a crushed skull and a broken left arm and ribs.
+She had been beaten, and was left with a crushed skull and a broken left arm and ribs.
 Al-Ghamdi admitted to having disciplined her with a cane and cable.
 He was reported to have been released after spending a couple of months in prison after paying Lama's mother a figure said to be equivalent to $267,000.
 On 7 October 2013, it was announced that Al-Ghamdi had been sentenced to 8 years in prison, plus 800 lashes.
-The sentence was reduced when the charge of sexual assault was dropped, the charge of manslaughter was also dropped and instead the court considered in its ruling only the charge of “excessive disciplining that resulted in death”.
+The sentence was reduced when the charge of sexual assault was dropped, the charge of manslaughter was also dropped and instead the court considered in its ruling only the charge of "excessive disciplining that resulted in death".
 It had previously been reduced to only four years, and with the new ruling it was changed to a mere three years.